-This childcare centre in Aspangberg - St. Peter can most likely be described as a pure wooden experience.
+This childcare center in Aspangberg - St. Peter can most likely be described as a pure wooden experience.
 Except of the earth-touching components, this building has been consistently constructed with CLT BBS.
 This building stands for the use of the material wood which is typical for this region and keeps the wood visible all around, inside and out.
 Due to the steepness and limited size of the property, the rooms are accommodated on two levels and connected both structurally and atmospherically with an open wooden staircase and a skylight band above it.
 Child-friendly room solutions and generous views of the surrounding natural landscape create optimal conditions of use.

 Photos: © Andreas Scheriau © Christian Kremsl